owen-hunter1/soundcloud-for-vs-code/README.md

 1. Install Python and pip
 2. `pip3 install numpy`
 3. `pip3 install plotly`
+4. `pip3 install dash`

 ### Generation

 1. Move to the figures directory (`cd figures/`)
 2. Run generate_table.py (`python3 generate_table.py`)
 3. Follow the instructions that are printed when running generate_table.py
+4. Open the link that follows "Dash is running on" (It should look something like http://127.0.0.1:8050/)
-4. The table will be opened in your default browser and can be saved
+5. The table can be saved using the "Download plot as png" button in the top left.